Prejwel/Docker/README.md

 * ps command
 will list all running containers and some basic information about them ( CID, Image Name, current status , Cname)

-* docker ps -a -> will show all running & exitedd containers.
+* docker ps -a -> will show all running & exited containers.

 * docker stop CID/Cname -> to STOP a running container

-* docker rm Cname-> to  remove a stopped or exited container
+* docker rm Cname-> to  remove a stopped or exited container.
+We can remove more than 1 container at once using a single 'rm' command.

 * docker images -> to see the list of images in our host along with its sizes.